pyinvoke/invoke/sites/docs/concepts/loading.rst

   module name and not a file name (so ``mytasks``, not ``mytasks.py`` or ``mytasks/``.)
-- **Change the root search path**: Configure ``tasks.search_root`` or use :option:`--root`.
+- **Change the root search path**: Configure ``tasks.search_root`` or use :option:`--search-root`.
 This value may be any valid directory path.